lsandig/Kirstine.jl/docs/src/getting-started.md

 nothing # hide
 ```

-Here we first specify a `candiate`,
+Here we first specify a `prototype`,
-i.e. our initial guess at a potential solution:
 4 equally spaced doses on the design space `ds`, with uniform weights.

 ```@example main